raspberrypilearning/comic-character/en/quiz1/question_1.md

 To create a function in JavaScript, you use the function keyword.

-What is the basic structure of a function declaration?
+What is the basic structure of writing a function?

 --- choices ---